fruxefarms/FruxePi/README.md

 ## Getting Started

 These instructions will help you get the FruxePi application running on your Raspberry Pi.
-Further instructions on how to install, configure and connect the various sensors/relays to your Raspberry Pi have been published [here](http://fruxe.co/project).

 ### The General Idea